dqqcasia/Translation_Disfluency_Detection/README.md

 ## Requirements
 * python==3.x
-* all packages in requirements is requested.
+* all packages in requirements are requested.
 ```
 pip install -r requirements.txt
 ```